symfony/symfony-docs/http_client.rst

         throw new \Exception('...');
     }

-    // get the response contents in chunk and save them in a file
+    // get the response content in chunks and save them in a file
     // response chunks implement Symfony\Contracts\HttpClient\ChunkInterface
     $fileHandler = fopen('/ubuntu.iso', 'w');
     foreach ($client->stream($response) as $chunk) {